tryscer/flock/flock-music.md

 *(Heath, why don't you sing one?
 Come on, Heath, give us a number...)*

 We walk towards the stage.
 You almost can't see the cars now, the crowd is so thick.
-Every now and then we see someone standing on their car, as if on an island in a deep sea.
-I say, "Do you think Cindy got rid of the Sevens?"
+Every now and then we see someone dancing on their car, as if on an island in the deep sea.
+​	I say, "Do you think Cindy got rid of the Sevens?"
 ​	"I'm sure she did," Alice says, pulling on my hand.
 "Come on!
-I want to be where it's at..."
+I want to be where it's *at*..."
-​	On the truck bed, it seems Vilma and Babatunde are trying to convince Heath into doing something.
+​	On the truck bed, it seems Vilma and Babatunde are trying to convince Heath.
 Mucho comes over holding a microphone stand and puts it in front of Heath's face.
 We're not far off from the makeshift stage now, and we can hear Heath clearly now, not through the little drive-in speakers...

 *(Alright, alright...
-Ladies and gentleman, this is a song dear to my heart - it's also Elvis's greatest hit - let's take it away in C-major, Baba, try to follow my rhythm...)
+Ladies and gentleman, this is a song dear to my heart - it's also Elvis's greatest hit - let's take it away in C-major, Baba, Mucho, try to follow my rhythm...)

-*(ta-TAta-TA!)*
+*(ta-tata-TA!)*

-Heath jabs the piano keys four times and the crowd grows silent.
+Heath jabs the piano keys four times, hard, and the crowd grows silent.
 We watch with baited breath: Heath takes his time.
-​	Then, his fingers start traveling
+​	Then, his fingers start traveling on the keys, softly, and the air is full of a soft, lyrical notes.
+Heath croons softly into the microphone...

+*(Y-y-you shake my nerves and you rattle my brain...)*

+*(ta-tata-ta...)*

+Now Heath issues the same four notes, but now they sound sad and longing.
+Heath and his piano are a diminutive figures under the hulking image of Elvis.
+He almost whispers into the mic...

+*(too much a-love drives a man insane...)*

+The piano picks up rhythm and speed.
+I look at the faces around

+*(y-y-you broke my will -- but what a thrill --)*

+Then the movie reel runs out and the screen fills with splattering, flashing light... the screen is blank now except for the giant shadows of the Steam Pillars.
+The makeshift crowd turns to the stage and cheers… Heath improvises quickly and the rest of the band moves quickly with him, the drums and the bass and the guitar